Theme: “How?”

 Step 4: Replace It with Truth

 Speak Scripture over the thought.
 Fear must be replaced with faith.
 Condemnation must be replaced with grace.
 Hopelessness must be replaced with God’s promises.
+Temptation must be replaced with obedience.

 Step 5: Respond in Obedience